mac10pro/image-converters/README.md

 # image-converters
 Useful Image Conversion script.
-Bash scripts & other tools that convert images filetypes into another type. | E.g. webp to jpg or png.
+Bash scripts & other tools that convert images filetypes.
+E.g. WEBP to JPG

 ## WEBP to JPG
 - Make new folder / directory.